Charmouth has a great family beach – lots of sand especially at low tide, safe swimming, picnic areas, cafes and beach shops.

 At high tide most of the east beach is impassable as recent mud slips often bar the way.
 Although they may look dry, avoid clambering over the slips as the ‘crust’ can be very thin and the slips are virtually liquid inside.
 Many people have got stuck in the mud, requiring the assistance of the coastguards.

-The East beach is a good place to find small ammonite and belemnite fossils loose amongst the pebbles.
-You don't need to break rocks, the fossils are among the loose pebbles.
-The best place to start looking is about 200 metres from the river mouth, but keep your distance from the cliffs as landslides can happen at anytime.
+The East beach is a good place to find pyrite ammonite and also belemnite fossils loose amongst the pebbles.
+You don’t need to break rocks, the fossils can be found on the water line.

 It is important to remember that the soft cliffs are always on the move, not just in wet weather.
 You are strongly advised to keep a safe distance away because there are frequent falls from the cliff top, often involving tonnes of debris.
 Hammering at the cliff is NOT permitted because the beach is part of the Jurassic Coast which is England’s only Natural World Heritage Site.

 West beach stretches about a mile and a half from the mouth of the river Char to Lyme Regis along the base of Black Ven, one of the largest and most active landslides in Europe.
-The pebbles are larger along this stretch of the beach and it is a haven for fossiler hunters, especially about 200 metres from the river mouth.
-Most fossils are found on the foreshore and hammering at the cliff is NOT permitted.
+The pebbles are larger along this stretch of the beach and it is a haven for fossiler hunters.
+Charmouth fossils are found on the foreshore and hammering at the cliff is NOT permitted.